pvalderas/iot-enhanced-business-process-infrastructure/README.md

   host: localhost
 ```

-# Creating a microservice to support IoT devices controlled by a synchronous REST API
+# Creating a microservice to support an IoT device controlled by a synchronous REST API

 To create an IoT microservice that interact with the Action Performed through synchronous REST invocations you can use Gradle to build the corresponding project in this repository and include it as a dependency of a Spring Boot Application.
 Then, you just need to annotate the main class with the ```@SyncronousMicroservice``` as presented bellow.
 This annotation must be configured with the class object of the microservice HTTP controller.
 Note also that the ```@SpringBootApplication``` annotation must be configured to find beans in the ```es.upv.pros.pvalderas.microservice.syncronous``` package as well as the package in which the HTTP controller of the microservice is implemented (```es.upv.pros.pvalderas.truckcontainer``` in the example below).
 In addition, the ```@EnableDiscoveryClient``` annotation is used to register the microservice in Eureka.